Diagnostic Performance and Kinetics of Hepatitis E Viral RNA and IgM Antibody Test Positivity in a Genotype 1 Outbreak in South Sudan

 Background

 Diagnostics are essential for understanding hepatitis E epidemiology, but the field performance of available tests remains unclear.
-We evaluated the performance of PCR, IgM ELISA, and the Assure HEV IgM rapid diagnostic test (RDT) during a HEV genotype 1 outbreak and assessed the duration of viremia and antibodies responses.
+We evaluated the performance of polymerase chain reactions (PCR), IgM ELISA, and the Assure hepatitis E virus (HEV) IgM rapid diagnostic test (RDT) during a HEV genotype 1 outbreak and assessed the duration of viremia and antibodies responses.

 Methods

 We used data from enhanced surveillance at a health facility in Bentiu internally displaced persons camp, South Sudan (March-December 2022).
-Suspected hepatitis E cases underwent testing with all three diagnostics at enrolment, with a follow-up sample collected as part of a vaccine effectivness study.
+As part of a vaccine effectiveness study, suspected hepatitis E cases underwent testing with all 3 diagnostics at enrollment with a follow-up sample.
 We used a latent class model to estimate test performance and accelerated failure time models to estimate time from jaundice onset to a negative test for PCR and ELISA.